ankitt26/mini_shop/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank .... for giving me the opportunity to create a minishop
+> I would like to thank [Build With Innovation Private Limited](https://buildwithinnovation.com/) for giving me the opportunity to create a minishop E-commerce shopping website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>